jdtorregrosas/WHSTLR/README.md

 ## MVP Feature list (v1.0)
 - Show git commit history since last release tag or since the beginning of the repository.
+- Merge request (info) who, when, what
-- Write in a easy-to-undertand format (markdown?)
+- Show messages of most important errors in a transparent way
-- Provide good (enough) information
+- Settings interface for storing GitLab token
+- UI: After selection of repo, automatically insert the last release tag

+## Feature Backlog
+- UI: Dropdown for available tags
+- UI: List of available repos
 - Is flexible enough to select an specific release tag
-- Have an interface easy-to-use
+- Date
-- Show error messages in a transparent way
+- Show messages of all errors in transparent way

-## Feature Backlog
-- ...
-- ...
+- Offer support for GitHub
+- Offer support for BitBucket

 ## Requirements
 * nodejs, npm